-On other systems you have to install and start an RDP server.
+On other systems, you have to install and start an RDP server.
 Known implementations:

 There are several 3rd party solutions supporting the RDP connection for non-Windows implementations.
-For non-Windows environments the RDP functionality that Robot support may vary from Windows based systems.
+For non-Windows environments the RDP functionality that Robot support may vary from Windows-based systems.

 For example, Oracle VirtualBox supports RDP connection to its virtual machines (VM).
-Robot can connect to such a VM and automate it, however the clipboard transfer and drive redirection support is limited.
-Also some systems running in VM don't set the correct screen size, and you may have to force the correct screen size, through the connection parameters on the Robot side.
+Robot can connect to such a VM and automate it, however, the clipboard transfer and drive redirection support is limited.
+Also, some systems running in VM don't set the correct screen size, and you may have to force the correct screen size through the connection parameters on the Robot side.

 Robot 4.4.4 introduced support of clipboard transfer between the local and the remote systems.
 It is based on synchronization of the local and remote clipboards.
-If you plan having multiple RDP connections on a single Robot machine you have to implement some kind of lock to avoid parallel clipboard updates from two competing scripts.
+If you plan to have multiple RDP connections on a single Robot machine you have to implement some kind of lock to avoid parallel clipboard updates from two competing scripts.